Question Period Note: RIGHT OF FIRST REFUSAL POLICY

 • It is a procurement preference that requires federal government departments to request guard services from the Corps of Commissionaires (the Corps) before seeking services from other security guard suppliers.

-• During this three-year period, VAC is re-assessing the policy and its requirements, engaging stakeholders, and evaluating the RFR’s continued relevance in supporting Veteran employment.
+• During this three-year period, VAC has been re-assessing the policy and its requirements, engaging with stakeholders, and evaluating the RFR’s continued relevance in supporting Veteran employment.

 Background: